syncfusion-content/windowsforms-docs/WindowsForms/Classic/Currency-Edit/Getting-Started.md

 To add the control manually in C#, follow the given steps:

-1) Create a C# or VB application using Visual Studio.
+1. Create a C# or VB application using Visual Studio.

-2) Add the following assembly references to the project:
+2. Add the following assembly references to the project:

     * Syncfusion.Tools.Base
     * Syncfusion.Tools.Windows
     * Syncfusion.Grid.Base
     * Syncfusion.Grid.Windows
     * Syncfusion.Shared.Base
     * Syncfusion.Shared.Windows

-3) Include the required namespace.
+3. Include the required namespace.

+{% capture codesnippet1 %}
 {% tabs %}
 {% highlight C# %}